 Best Deviled Egg Recipe dressed up to look like chicks and roosters for Easter!
-A cute conversation piece for your Easter Dinner Buffet!
+Super easy to make for an easter food idea these easter deviled eggs will be a cute conversation piece for your Easter Dinner Buffet!

 This Easter version of the Best Deviled Egg Recipe is a fun addition to your Easter Buffet Dinner Menu.
 The recipe is my mom’s tried and true classic deviled egg recipe.
 Trust me, you cant go wrong if you follow the instructions.